Veteran (2015 film): Box office

 Veteran opened in South Korea on August 5, 2015.
 It grossed ₩21.7 billion (US$18.6 million) from 2.75 million admissions over its first five days of release.
 By November 6, it had grossed US$92,077,504 from 13,411,343 admissions and is currently the 5th all-time highest-grossing film in Korean cinema history.

 Sequel

 Ryoo Seung-wan and production company Filmmaker R&K confirmed that they agreed to make a sequel, which was supposed to hit theaters within two to three years of announcement.
 It was reported that Hwang Jung-min and Oh Dal-su will reprise their roles, and actor Jung Hae-in is also being considered to succeed Yoo Ah-in as the antagonist.
 It began filming as Veteran 2 in December 2022 with the cast of Hwang Jung-min, Oh Dal-su, Jang Yoon-ju, Oh Dae-hwan, and Kim Si-hoo.
+Titled I, the Executioner, it premiered as a midnight screening at the 2024 Cannes Film Festival.

-Remake
+Remakes

-A Chinese remake starring Sun Honglei was scheduled for release in China in 2017.
-Eventually, the remake The Big Shot was released in 2019 and starred Wang Qianyuan.
+A Chinese remake of the film was announced in 2016.
+Originally slated for a 2017 release with Sun Honglei in the starring role, The Big Shot was released in 2019 and starred Wang Qianyuan.
+An American remake of the film by Michael Mann is currently in development, and will begin production after the release of his film adaptation of Heat 2.